 - Fits required lifestyle factors for pets, smoking, and lawn care - Take care that you are always compliant with Fair Housing Rules, when considering lifestyle factors.

-By setting minimum requirements and sticking to them, you’ll screen out problematic potential renters and enjoy more peace of mind when making your decisions.
+By setting tenant screening criteria and sticking to them, you’re more likely to avoid problematic renters and enjoy more peace of mind with your new tenants.